godotengine/godot-docs/learning/features/assetlib/using_assetlib.rst

 |image8|

 Similarly to the web version of the AssetLib, here you can search for assets by category, name, and sort them by factors such as name or edit date.

-Notably, you can only fetch assets for the current version of Godot you are running, and you cannot download demos or projects this way.
+Notably, you can only fetch assets for the current version of Godot you are running.
+Also, you can only download Projects, Demos and Templates from the Project Manager view of the AssetLib, while Addons (tools, scripts, materials etc.) can only be downloaded from the in-project AssetLib.

 In the future, you will be able to choose a different AssetLib provider to fetch assets from (using the Site dropdown menu), however currently only the official